sudheera96/Group-4--Hunt-game/SaiKrishna_worklog.md

 # Half Day 2
  1. on the second Day we recevied a tasks created in jira. i accepted a task which was Schedule Managament assigned to me.

- 2. I schedule a meeting with our team and we discussed about the how much time is requried to complete a tasks which was assgined to each member respective of each week.
+ 2. I scheduled a meeting with our team and we discussed about the how much time is requried to complete a tasks which was assgined to every member respective of each week.

  3. And each member of our team given their respective ideas according to their roles and  tasks assigned like the E-R diagram, UI MODEL, COST ESTIMATE ,SCHDEULE MANAGEMENT
 JIRA TASKS AND we discussed about the on which technologies are good to develop a efficiecnt app to run into all devices.